sourabhjains/ns3-aqm-blue/README.md

 # ns3-aqm-blue

-Blue is an AQL algorithm like RED,ARED,etc.
+Blue is an AQM algorithm like RED,ARED,etc.